 Why You Should Travel to Tibet

 On the other hand, your visa money doesn’t go to any form of Tibetan organisation.
 I struggled with that.
-Since Tibet is now under Chinese rule, the rights to travel in Tibet and who can enter the country are therefore determined by China.
-Tibetan religious sites have been left intact are for tourism dollars and therefore it’s hard (although possible) to keep all your expenditure in the hands of Tibetan enterprise.
+Since Tibet is now under Chinese rule, the rights to travel in Tibet and who can enter the country is therefore determined by China.
+Tibetan religious sites have been left intact are for tourism dollars, and therefore it’s hard (although possible) to keep all your expenditure in the hands of Tibetan enterprise.

 The Reality of Tibet Travel

 You’ve made your decision to go and experience this destination steeped in intrigue, but what’s it really like to go to Tibet?

 Chinese surveillance and military presence is something you too may notice, including CCTV cameras and plain-clothed guards that often appear close to tourism groups when visiting major sites.
 These systems of monitoring are not something to be afraid of, and you quickly get used to as a part of travelling here.

-For example, when some excited Tibetan ladies wanted their photo with me, it was a form of interaction that created some level of paranoia and so I simply, and kindly, shut down the situation more quickly than I would generally.
+For example, when some excited Tibetan ladies wanted their photo with me, it was a form of interaction that created some level of paranoia.
+So I kindly shut down the situation more quickly than I would generally.
 It’s better for everyone and the reality of where you choose to travel and adhering to rules.

-The organisation of tourism in Tibet also means that your itinerary is pre-approved and cannot be altered.
-This means that speed restrictions and police checkpoints along the journey (in accordance to your trip schedule) are a requirement, although the simple reality is that often your Tibetan guide shows the relevant documents and all passports, which makes the process quicker and easier.
+The organisation of tourism in Tibet also means that your itinerary is pre-approved and cannot be altered, This means that speed restrictions and police checkpoints along the journey (in accordance to your trip schedule) are a requirement.
+However, the simple reality is that often your Tibetan guide shows the relevant documents and all passports, which makes the process quicker and easier.